Senegal temporarily shuts consulates abroad following attacks in several cities

 They broke in and ransacked the premises, attacked the consul general and started a fire before police intervened.

-On Friday, videos on social media showed a small group of protesters in Paris throwing flour at a Senegal embassy car and its passengers.
+Videos on social media on Friday showed a small group of protesters in Paris throwing flour at a Senegal embassy car and its passengers.
 Reuters did not verify the footage.

 The legal issues embroiling Sonko first triggered protests in 2021, when he was briefly detained on rape charges he and his supporters denounce as a political ploy to prevent him from running.
 The government and justice system deny this.